BaseMax/MusicTSGraphQL/README.md

 5. Create an admin account:

    ```
    node dist/create-admin.js
    ```

    It will prompt you for an email, password, and name to create the superuser account.

 ## Testing

-Run the following command :
+Run the following command:

 ```
 sudo ./test.sh
 ```

-it will automatically do everything and exit with 0 status if everything work well
+It will automatically do everything and exit with 0 status if everything work well

 ## Examples